28749 Private 1st Class Percival George Hobbs, Royal Flying Corps, later Royal Air Force

 Percy Hobbs is named on the Roll of Honour, which hangs in St Peter & St Paul’s Church, Little Gaddesden and lists 119 men from Little Gaddesden, Ringshall and Hudnall who served in the 1914 – 1918 War.
 His entry reads: Hobbs Percy, Royal Flying Corps and he is similarly shown on the Centenary Revision of the Roll.

 Rolls of Honour photos: Jane Dickson, Michael Carver

 After the War, Percy returned to Aylesbury, initially to The Ship Inn, 59 Walton Street, where his father was the Publican.
 In 1921 and early 1922, he lived at 40 Walton Street, Aylesbury.

 On 14th May 1921 Percival George Hobbs married Beatrice Maud Wooster at the Parish Church, Wealdstone, Middlesex.
-Percy, 23, was a Motor Engineer.
+Percy, 23, was a Motor Engineer working for Iris Cars Ltd. in Aylesbury.
 Beatrice, 21, of 18 Greta Road, Wealdstone, was the daughter of George Wooster, Labourer.